70 years of progress in cervical cancer research

 Almost 10 years after the vaccine for HPV in cows had been developed, scientists developed the first human equivalent.

-In an early-stage clinical trial, researchers in Manchester tested the prototype, and found that after three monthly doses, the healthy volunteers’ immune systems had made antibodies, proteins in our blood that fight infections, against HPV.
+In an early-stage clinical trial, our researchers in Manchester found that after three monthly doses of the prototype vaccine, volunteers’ immune systems had made antibodies (proteins in our blood that fight infections) against HPV.

 A vial of a vaccine next to a syringe